tarikbugra/power-plant-performance/README.md

 # power-plant-performance
-This code has been written for commercial benchmarking and reporting of the performances of the power plants.
+It has been written for commercial benchmarking and reporting of the performances of the power plants.